 - Math my worst subject in school aside from history.

 - I’ve been addicted to coffee since I was 17 years old.

 - I knew I wanted to be a research scientist since 7th grade.

-- I wasn’t a scientist, I would write children’s books.
+- if I wasn’t a scientist, I would’ve been children’s book author.

 - End of 2017 I left my professional job and started a nonprofit organization.